ja-development/shape-of/README.md

 ## Basic Usage
-A simple example of the `shapeOf()` function uses the `.shouldBe()` function to evaluate an object against a schema, which either returns a true or false value:
+A simple example of the `shapeOf()` function uses the `.is()` function to evaluate an object against a schema, which either returns a true or false value:
 ```javascript
 // Define a schema that expects an object with a 'foo' field, which is expected to be a string
 let schema = {